INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Desktop Metal, Inc. (DM) Investors and Encourages Investors to Contact the Firm Before February 22, 2022

-The law firm of Kirby+McInerney+LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the District of Massachusetts on behalf of those who acquired Desktop Metal, Inc. (“Desktop Metal” or the “Company”) (NYSE: DM) securities from March 15, 2021 through November 15, 2021, inclusive (the “Class Period”).
+NEW YORK, Jan.
+04, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP reminds investors that a class action lawsuit has been filed in the U.S. District Court for the District of Massachusetts on behalf of those who acquired Desktop Metal, Inc. (“Desktop Metal” or the “Company”) (: DM) securities from March 15, 2021 through November 15, 2021, inclusive (the “Class Period”).
 Investors have until February 22, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 On February 16, 2021, Desktop Metal acquired EnvisionTEC, Inc. and certain of its affiliates (collectively, “EnvisionTEC”), a provider of volume production photopolymer 3D printing solutions for end use parts.